Polymesh’s on-chain governance framework prevents forks and supports coordinated evolution.

 Committees are groups of individuals with up to 20 members, categorized by topics.
 Committees can submit committee PIPs, which are similar to community-curated PIPs except they cannot be signaled on and can be enacted at any time in any order by the Governing Council.

 As the decision–making body of Polymesh, the primary role of the Governing Council is to manage the blockchain, find consensus, and chart a direction for development.
-It can fast-track proposals to deal with emergency fixes and manage the membership of Committees and of the Council itself.
+The Council has authority over enacting proposals, managing committee membership, and implementing emergency changes.

 Currently, membership in the Committees and Governing Council is not mutually exclusive, meaning members can belong to both at the same time.

-Chain upgrades are decided and implemented by certain stakeholders as delineated in the current governance system.
+Upgrade decisions are coordinated by the governance framework and executed seamlessly using on-chain logic embedded in the node runtime.
 As node runtime is stored directly on-chain, upgrades lead to changes in the on-chain representation of the runtime.
 Every node checks if there is a new runtime, and if there is, begins working with that version automatically.
 The possibility of non-malicious hard forks is therefore highly unlikely.

 Built on the Substrate Framework, Polymesh allows for forkless runtime upgrades which allow for seamless upgrades on the blockchain and on-chain recording and storage of governance information.
 Any change to the blockchain is recorded directly on-chain.
 This is convenient from a chain management standpoint and enables the possibility for users to have a say in chain management through a user-friendly interface, the governance dApp.